-In our National Networks segment, which accounted for 85% of our consolidated revenues for the three months ended March 31, 2018, we earn revenue principally from the distribution of our programming and the sale of advertising.
+In our National Networks segment, which accounted for 84% of our consolidated revenues for the six months ended June 30, 2018, we earn revenue principally from the distribution of our programming and the sale of advertising.
 Distribution revenue primarily includes subscription fees paid by distributors to carry our programming networks and license fees paid to us for the licensing of original programming for digital, foreign and home video distribution.
 Subscription fees paid by distributors represent the largest component of distribution revenue.
 Our subscription revenues are generally based on a per subscriber fee under multi-year contracts, commonly referred to as "affiliation agreements," which generally provide for annual rate increases.
-The specific subscription revenues we earn vary from period to period, distributor to distributor and also vary among our networks, but are generally based upon the number of each distributor's subscribers who receive our programming, referred to as viewing subscribers.
-The terms of certain other affiliation agreements provide that the subscription fee revenues we earn are a fixed contractual monthly fee, which could be adjusted for acquisitions and dispositions of multichannel video programming systems by the distributor.
-Content licensing revenue from the licensing of original programming for digital and foreign distribution is recognized upon availability or distribution by the licensee.
+The specific subscription revenues we earn vary from period to period, distributor to distributor and also vary among our networks, but are generally based upon the number of each distributor's subscription fee revenues we earn are a fixed contractual monthly fee, which could be adjusted for acquisitions and dispositions of multichannel video programming systems by the distributor.
+Content licensing revenue from the licensing of original programming for distribution is recognized upon availability or distribution by the licensee.